- Distance from Seattle: 77 miles

 - Best for: FamilyBudgetOutdoor

 If you've spent any time in Seattle, you've seen majestic Mt.
 Rainier—the Cascades' tallest peak—looming to the southeast of the city, just beckoning adventurous types to visit.
-Families flock to the 14,410-foot mountain year round for skiing, climbing, and hiking, and no wonder: it's an easy three hour drive away from downtown Seattle.
+Families flock to the 14,410-foot mountain year round for skiing, climbing, and hiking.
+It's no wonder: It's an easy three hour drive away from downtown Seattle.
 The late-spring and summer route we recommend takes you in a circular path.
-First stop is the popular resort town of Crystal Mountain, then to the north side of Rainier along wildflower hikes, old-growth forests, and alpine lakes, and finally looping around the popular Paradise stop.
-That way, you can maximize your time spent exploring nature and minimize the "when will we get there?" inquiries.–By Lora Shinn
+The first stop is the popular resort town of Crystal Mountain, then to the north side of Rainier along wildflower hikes, old-growth forests, and alpine lakes, and finally looping around the popular Paradise stop.
+That way, you can maximize your time spent exploring nature and minimize the "when will we get there?" inquiries. – By Lora Shinn

 Mount Rainier Cheat Sheet

 View a printable list of all sights, restaurants, entertainment, and hotels from this itinerary.
 View

-1.For a dose of afternoon enjoyment, plan to arrive at Crystal Mountain Resort in the early afternoon.
-Grab a snack for the kids at the onsite Taco Truck and a microbrew for you at Snorting Elk Cellar (a traditional Austrian pub).
+1For a dose of afternoon enjoyment, plan to arrive at Crystal Mountain Resort in the early afternoon.
+Grab a microbrew at Snorting Elk Cellar (a traditional Austrian pub).
 Then head out to the resort's 30-hole course of disk golf, which is free and open to anyone.

-2.At the resort, ride a cherry-red gondola (the first installed in a Washington State ski resort) for dinner at the on-site Summit House Restaurant, featuring comfort food at 6,872 feet (the highest elevation restaurant in the state).
+2At the resort, ride a cherry-red gondola (the first installed in a Washington State ski resort) for dinner at the onsite Summit House, featuring comfort food at 6,872 feet (the highest elevation restaurant in the state).
 Atop Crystal Mountain, enjoy a Wagyu steak salad or soul-warming chicken pot pie, surrounded by unparalleled alpine views.

-1.Break your night's fast at Crystal Mountain Resort's Bavarian accented Alpine Inn restaurant, which serves a buffet continental breakfast, then continue south on 410 for about 25 minutes to Tipsoo Lake at the top of Chinook Pass.
+1Break your night's fast at Crystal Mountain Resort's Bavarian accented Alpine Inn Restaurant, which serves a buffet continental breakfast.
+Then continue south on 410 for about twenty-five minutes to Tipsoo Lake at the top of Chinook Pass.
 In summer, a lupine-embroidered trail winds around the quiet alpine lake, which reflects the mountain's face.
-Pose with the kids for pictures, or look for tadpoles swimming in the lake's clear waters.
+Pose with the kids for pictures or look for tadpoles swimming in the lake's clear waters.